JCSDA/jedi-docs/docs/developer/developer_tools/doxygen.rst

 .. _nowizard:

+Wait patiently for it to run - it may take a few tens of seconds, particularly if you asked to generate many graphs.
 If you'd rather not use the Doxywizard GUI, you can do all of the above and more by creating the Doxyfile configuration file manually from the command line and then editing it directly to select the options you want.
 To manually generate a Doxyfile, go to your directory of choice and type:

 .. code:: bash